 We arrived at Joma airport late last night.
 It was dark so my first impressions of Nairobi were that it seemed like any other large city.
 The first sign that things were different here was the airport style security checks on entering the hotel.

 This morning we met the other bloggers and the organisers of the trip then set off to visit the slum of Kibera.
-There is some confusion as to how many millions of people live there; the reason for this uncertainty quickly became apparent.
-There are thousands of mud huts in a seemingly endless rabbit burrow-like maze.
+There is some confusion as to how many people live there; the reason for this uncertainty quickly became apparent.
+There are mud huts in a seemingly endless rabbit burrow-like maze.
 It was a glimpse through the looking glass into a different world.
 (Edit: One of our group wrote this article for the Guardian, which investigates the numbers game)

 The youth group run a communal bathing house which was built with the support of the Japanese Embassy.
 It gives the youth group a source of income with which they enhance the lives of the people who live nearby.
 10 Kenyan Shilling for using the bathroom or the toilet (about 8p) doesn’t sound like much, but the average monthly wage is around KES 1400 and many of the slum dwellers don’t even have a job.